 Humanities Prep's very own teacher Leslie Martinez has spearheaded an initiative to encourage students to read and write by giving them the space to meet and have discussions with authors.
-Last year we were excited to welcome our first author Jacqueline Woodson, who wrote Another Brooklyn.
+This year we were excited to welcome our first author Ashley Woodfolk who wrote The Beauty That Remains.

 This year we have already welcomed three authors: Jason Reynolds, Sarah Moon, and Keely Hutton.
 We have a few more authors in the works for this year, including David Barclay Moore.
 He wrote The Stars Beneath Our Feet.